Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Rhode Island.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home value in Rhode Island.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a median-priced Rhode Island home, that could represent a significant boost at resale.